 None of the AC members is a former partner or director of the Company's existing auditing firm or auditing corporation (a) within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or director of the auditing corporation; and in any case, (b) for as long as they have any financial interest in the auditing firm or auditing corporation.
+As explained under Provisions 2.1, 2.2 and 2.3 above, Mr Max Loh Khum Whai was appointed as a member and the Chairman of the AC with effect from 1 July 2024, i.e. after two-years "cooling-off" period following his retirement as Managing Partner in EY, the Company's existing auditing firm.

 The Board is of the opinion that the AC members are appropriately qualified to discharge their responsibilities.
-Messrs Quah and Ballas have accounting or related financial management background, while Mr Ng's expertise is in terminal, marine and logistics and Ms Juliana Lee is specialised in tax advisory.
+Ms Juliana Lee is specialised in tax advisory and Mr Loh has audit and business advisory background, Mr Goh's expertise is in maritime industry while Mr Tay is recognised and well-respected for his legal expertise in several areas.
 All members are familiar with financial statements.